build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 | 📢 Feedback            | <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">Any feedback, issues, or just a</a> 👍 / 👎 ?    |
 | ⏰ Last Updated     | 2023-08-10                             |

-## What You Will Learn
+## What you will learn

 - How to set up an intelligent search service powered by machine learning with [Amazon Kendra](https://aws.amazon.com/pm/kendra).
 - How to utilize pretrained open-source Generative AI Large Language Models (LLMs).
-- How to use Artificial Intelligence service to detect the dominant language in texts and to .
+- How to use Artificial Intelligence service to detect the dominant language in texts.
 - How to use Artificial Intelligence service to translate text.

 ## Solution Overview